Bedknobs and Broomsticks: Casting

 Leslie Caron, Lynn Redgrave, Judy Carne, and Julie Andrews were all considered for the role of Eglantine Price.
 Andrews was initially offered the part, but hesitated, afraid of being typecast.
 Walsh later contacted Angela Lansbury, who signed onto the role on Halloween: October 31, 1969.
 Shortly after, Andrews, feeling she owed Disney for her film career, contacted Walsh to accept the role, only to learn that Lansbury had been cast.
-Although Peter Ustinov was considered, Ron Moody was originally slated as Emelius Browne, but he refused to star in the film unless he received top billing, which the studio would not allow.
-He was ultimately replaced with David Tomlinson.
+Although Peter Ustinov was considered, Ron Moody accepted the role as Emelius Browne.
+However, Moody dropped out of the project before filming began.
+He was replaced by Mary Poppins alumnus David Tomlinson.

 The three Rawlins children—Charlie, Carrie, and Paul—were played by Ian Weighill, Cindy O'Callaghan, and Roy Snart respectively.
 Weighill had previously dropped out of school and began his acting career in an uncredited role as a schoolboy in David Copperfield (1969).
 He auditioned before Disney talent scouts for one of the child roles in Bedknobs and Broomsticks in London, and was cast as Charlie.
 Before Bedknobs, Snart was a child actor appearing in numerous commercials, and was cast as Paul for his "impish, cheeky look".
 For the part of Carrie, O'Callaghan had previously acted in television commercials and later made her stage debut as Wendy in a production of Peter Pan at the Scala Theatre.
 There, she caught the attention of Disney's talent scouts.